De Havilland Canada Dash 8: Proposed Q400X stretch

-Bombardier proposed development of a Q400 stretch with two plug-in segments, called the Q400X project, in 2007.
+Bombardier proposed the development of a Q400 stretch with two plug-in segments, called the Q400X project, in 2007.

 It would compete in the 90-seat market range.

 In response to this project, as of November 2007, ATR was studying a 90-seat stretch.

-In June 2009, Bombardier commercial aircraft president Gary Scott indicated that the Q400X will be "definitely part of our future" for possible introduction in 2013–14, although he did not detail the size of the proposed version or commit to an introduction date.
+In June 2009, Bombardier commercial aircraft president Gary Scott indicated that the Q400X would be "definitely part of our future" for possible introduction in 2013–14, although he did not detail the size of the proposed version or commit to an introduction date.

-As of July 2010, Bombardier's vice president, Phillipe Poutissou, made comments explaining the company was still studying the prospects of designing the Q400X and talking with potential customers.
+In July 2010, Bombardier's vice president, Phillipe Poutissou, made comments explaining the company was still studying the prospects of designing the Q400X and talking with potential customers.
 At the time, Bombardier was not as committed to the Q400X as it had been previously.
-As of May 2011, Bombardier was still strongly committed to the stretch, but envisioned it as more likely as a 2015 or later launch, complicating launch date matters were new powerplants from GE and PWC to be introduced in 2016.
-As of February 2012, Bombardier was still studying the issue, but as of 2011, the launch date was no longer targeted for the 2014 range.
-At least a three-year delay was envisioned.
+In May 2011, Bombardier was still strongly committed to the stretch but envisioned it more likely as a 2015 or later launch.
+The launch date was complicated by new powerplants from GE and PWC to be introduced in 2016.
+In February 2012, Bombardier was still studying the issue, at least a three-year delay was envisioned.

 In October 2012, a joint development deal with a government-led South Korean consortium was revealed, to develop a 90-seater turboprop regional airliner, targeting a 2019 launch date.
 The consortium was to have included Korea Aerospace Industries and Korean Air Lines.

 High-density, 90-seat Q400

-At the February 2016 Singapore Airshow, Bombardier announced a high-density, 90-seat layout of the Q400, which should enter service in 2018; keeping the 28 in seat pitch of the Nok Air 86-seats, an extra row of seats is allowed by changing the configuration of the front right door and moving back the aft pressure bulkhead.
+At the February 2016 Singapore Airshow, Bombardier announced a high-density, 90-seat layout of the Q400, which would enter service in 2018; keeping the 28 in seat pitch of the Nok Air 86-seats, an extra row of seats is allowed by changing the configuration of the front right door and moving back the aft pressure bulkhead.
 The payload is increased by 2,000 lb and the aircraft maintenance check intervals are increased: 800 hours from 600 for an A-check and 8,000 hours from 6,000 for a C-check.

 By August 2018, the 90-seat variant was certified before delivery to launch customer SpiceJet later in the same year.